 The intestine is not only an organ that digests food.
 Bacteria inhabiting it play an essential role in the process of protecting the body from infections.
-The human immune system is primarily determined by the state of this organ since 70% of immune cells are located here.
-Intestinal microflora and the immune system are closely intertwined.
+The state of this organ primarily determines the human immune system since 70% of immune cells reside here.
+Intestinal microflora and the immune system intertwine closely.

-Intestinal microflora and the immune system are interrelated; therefore, it is also necessary to take care of the condition of the gastrointestinal tract, to maintain health.
+Intestinal microflora and immune system interrelate.
+Therefore, it is also necessary to take care of the condition of the gastrointestinal tract to maintain health.

 Intestinal microflora and immune system ensure our health.
-Colonic irrigation allows you to restore the healthy microflora of the bowel, and it is carried by experienced professionals in our clinic based in central London.
+For example, colonic irrigation allows us to restore the healthy microflora of the bowel.
+Besides, experienced professionals carry colon hydrotherapy out in our clinic situated in central London.